 This recipe comes from the heart of Southern Amish country.
 It is a simple but delicious cheese that complements any menu.
-This recipe starts with fresh buttermilk (what is left over from making butter), and it is naturally cultured on your kitchen counter right before you make the cheese.
+This recipe starts with fresh raw buttermilk (left over from making butter), and it is naturally cultured on your kitchen counter right before you make the cheese.

-- Let the buttermilk sit at room temperature for 12 to 24 hours, or overnight.
+- Let the buttermilk sit at room temperature for 12-24 hours, or overnight.
 Try not to disturb the milk while it cultures.
 It will be nice and thick when it is ready.

-- Pour the cultured buttermilk into your cheese pot and heat slowly (about 2 degrees per minute) to 160°F. Don’t stir it too much while it heats.
+- Pour the cultured buttermilk into your cheese pot and heat slowly (about 2ºF per minute) to 160°F. Don’t stir it too much while it heats.
 It should begin to separate into curds and whey.

 - When temperature has been reached, pour the curds and whey through a colander lined with one layer of clean butter muslin.
 Hang the curds to dry until they stop dripping.